 In 1966 she was offered her role in Doctor Who and life seemed perfect for the young actress.
 In 1970 Anneke gave up acting and moved to Norfolk, throwing herself into motherhood and gardening.
 During this time she travelled to Vietnam and Laos, and spent a lot of time at Poona, India, at the ashram of Bhagwan Shree Rajneesh.
 She and her son Jasper visited the ashram many times in the 1970s and early 80s.

 Anneke remarried twice and lived in California and in an artists colony on Hornby Island in Canada before returning to the UK in the mid-1990s.
-She is still involved in the worlds of Doctor Who, being a popular guest at conventions, and being employed by the BBC and Big Finish to record various Doctor Who related audio and DVD projects.
+She is still involved in the worlds of Doctor Who, being a popular guest at conventions around the world, and recording various Doctor Who related audio dramas and DVD projects for the BBC and Big Finish Productions.

-And 2016 sees the 50th anniversary of Anneke being cast as Polly in Doctor Who, with plenty of appearances and events planned to celebrate.
-Check out the News section for the latest news.
+2016 sees the 50th anniversary of Anneke being cast as Polly in Doctor Who, with plenty of appearances and events planned to celebrate.
+Check out the News section for details of where you can meet Anneke.